cfwang0206/lazy_Iperf/README.md

 Lazy batch script , use Iperf[1] test bandwidth.

-This Lazyscripts could help you , define your options at *** clinet side script *** :  , just setting & test once done ,
+This Lazyscripts could help you , define your options at **clinet side batch file**   , just setting & test once done ,

 then give your user or consumer :)